 What Exactly is the Lake Apopka North Shore?

 Once Florida’s second largest lake at 50,000 acres, thousands of acres of Lake Apopka were drained under government programs in the early 1940s and converted to farmland.
 Under the Lake Apopka Restoration Act of 1985 and Florida’s Surface Water Improvement Act in 1987, Lake Apopka is in the process of being restored to its natural glory.
-Today, Lake Apopka is the state’s fourth largest lake with 30,000 acres of water and 20,000 acres of wetlands.
+Today, Lake Apopka is the state’s fourth-largest lake.
 Lake Apopka North Shore is the former farmland and the Wildlife Drive is along some of the former farmland.

 Lake Apopka Wildlife Drive and Getting Wild